XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/api-conventions/request-formatting.md

 Put the API method name after any normal (dash-prefaced) commandline options, followed by a limited set of parameters, separated by spaces.
 For any parameter values that might contain spaces or other unusual characters, use single-quotes to encapsulate them.
 Not all methods have commandline API syntax.
 For more information, see [Commandline Usage](https://xrpl.org/commandline-usage.html#client-mode-options).

-The commandline calls JSON-RPC, so its responses always match the JSON-RPC [response format](response-formatting.html).
+The commandline calls JSON-RPC, so its responses always match the JSON-RPC response format.

-The commandline always uses the latest [API version](#api-versioning).
+The commandline always uses the latest API version.

 **Caution:** The commandline interface is intended for administrative purposes only and is _not a supported API_.
 New versions of `rippled` may introduce breaking changes to the commandline API without warning!

 ## API Versioning

 The `rippled` server uses a single integer to identify the API version to use.
 The first API version is `1`; currently, this is the only version of the `rippled` API.
 (There is no API version 0.)
-[New in: rippled 1.5.0][]

 Future versions of `rippled` that introduce breaking changes will introduce a new API version number, such as `2`.
 The server will support a range of API versions, which it reports in the `version` API method. <!-- TODO: add a link when `version` method is documented. --> <!-- Uncomment when multiple API versions exist: Separate API requests can use different API versions even on the same persistent connection.
 For example, if you connect WebSocket to a server that supports API versions 1 and 2, you can make a server_info request using API version 2 and then make another server_info request using API version 1 from the same connection. -->